himmAllRight/himmAllRight-source/content/post/sub-monitor-workflows-with-xrandr.md

 ./add-xrandr.sh 3440 1440 DP-1.
 ```

+The script will generate a new mode based on the parameters fed it it, and then
-Then, it will check to see if the mode already
-exists.
-If it does, it will tell the user that it thinks the mode already
+check to see if the mode already exists.
+If it doesn't, it will create it, add
-exists, and print output of the `xrandr` command for the user to check (after a
-short delay).
-If the mode is not already detected, It will ask the user if they
+it to the display name passed in, and will ask the user if they would like to
-wish to switch to the new mode right away, and will do it for them if they
+switch to the new mode.
+If the mode *was* already detected, the script will just
-respond "`y`".
+ask the user if they wish to switch to it.

+*Note: The script is hard-coded to always create modes at `59.9` Hertz,
+because I don't have any fancy fast monitors.
+If you want that option, just add
+another parameter and swap out the `59.9` with it.*

 ### Pros/Cons